-- Infant will start moving his head up and down looking for mother's breast.
-This may look like bobbing or pecking. - Infant will seek the breast and try moving towards the breast, sometimes making crawling motions. - Mother supports the infant's shoulders, neck and buttocks, assisting him while he moves towards her breast. - Infant will find mother's nipple. - Infant will push his chin into mother's breast, reach up with a wide open mouth and latch onto her breast. - Once infant is attached, mother and infant can adjust to each other to find a comfortable position. - Mother can bring the infant's bottom close to mother's body and support the infant's back and shoulders.
+- Infant will start moving their head up and down looking for mother's breast.
+This may look like bobbing or pecking. - Infant will seek the breast and try moving towards the breast, sometimes making crawling motions. - Mother supports the infant's shoulders, neck and buttocks, assisting the infant while they moves towards the breast. - Infant will find mother's nipple. - Infant will push their chin into mother's breast, reach up with a wide open mouth and latch onto the breast. - Once infant is attached, mother and infant can adjust to each other to find a comfortable position. - Mother can bring the infant's bottom close to mother's body and support the infant's back and shoulders.